rancher/rancher.github.io/rancher/v1.6/en/cli/variable-interpolation/index.md

 ```
 {% endraw %}

-If you used Rancher CLI to create the stack, i.e. `rancher up -p myawesomestack`, then the stack would create a service with the label, `stack-name=myawesomestack`.
+If you used Rancher CLI to create the stack, i.e. `rancher up -s myawesomestack -f docker-compose.yml`, then the stack would create a service with the label, `stack-name=myawesomestack`.

 > **Note:** Interpolation only occurs during stack creation.
 Any changes to the name of the stack will not be respected.